bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 the tun interface and a response is sent, but it would be good to understand better how the fwmarks, routing tables, network names spaces, and associated interface behavior along the input, forward, and output paths for incoming and outgoing packets.
-Ultimately, what I hope to gain from this exercise is: 1) more practice writing, because I need it; 2) a deeper understanding of Linux networking because when I first started doing security research I read books on Linux networking internals and device driver development (the O'Reilly ones) because I thought (and still think) low-level stuff is cool, and, 3) some insights about routing and kernel internals so that I can find ways to break (and fix) it - I was always better at breaking things as a kid, but that seems to be the first step in my process.
+Ultimately, what I hope to gain from this exercise are: 1) more practice writing, because I need it; 2) a deeper understanding of Linux networking because when I first started doing security research I read books on Linux networking internals and device driver development (the O'Reilly ones) because I thought (and still think) low-level stuff is cool, and, 3) some insights about how to break (and fix) it - I was always better at breaking things as a kid and I don't see that changing any time soon.

 # Initialization